Sophie Tassignon: Biography

-In addition, Tassignon has worked for productions by Polish theater director Elzbieta Bednarska.
+In addition, Tassignon has worked for eight productions by Polish theater director Elzbieta Bednarska.
 In 2013, with the songwriter, singer and saxophonist Susanne Folk, she founded the group Folk-Tassignon Quartet (from 2015 Azolia), which toured Europe and China and released its first album Dancing on the Rim (Ajazz/NRW Records) in 2014 with bass clarinetist Lothar Ohlmeier and double bassist Andreas Waelti.
 The group made appearances at the Viersen Jazz Festival and other festivals.
-His solo album Mysteries Unfold (RareNoise/Cargo) was released in 2020.
+Her solo album Mysteries Unfold (RareNoise/Cargo) was released in 2020.

+Her album KHYAL features eight compositions, all sung in Arabic.
+She was awarded two gold medals from the Global Music Awards in the categories of Female Singer and Composition.